ankiano/resource-naming-guide/docs/source/index.rst

 | In data repositories, dictionaries of abbreviations and acronyms might be used, and then the field name could appear as PERM_EMPL_LST_NAME.
 | This technique was previously employed when there were stricter limitations on name lengths in databases - for instance, in Oracle, there was a 30-character limit.

+Avoid Abbreviations and Acronyms
+**********
+| Names should be spelled out entirely whenever possible instead of using abbreviations or acronyms.
+| Abbreviations can cause confusion or ambiguity and might not be universally understood by all team members or stakeholders, especially newcomers.

+However, established domain-specific abbreviations or acronyms that are universally clear within the field are permissible:

+* API -> application programming interface
+* ROI -> return on investment
+* KPI -> key performance indicator
+* CRM -> customer relationship management

 .. toctree::
   :caption: Table of Contents